Why Fight Mother Nature, When You

 Growing Tomatoes ‘Italian-Grandfather-style’.
 Fruit Sets in Fat Clusters Along the Stake

-Organic Gardening is Biologically-Based, not Chemically-Based
+Organic Gardening is Based on

 Click to Enlarge